 Click here to view the Power and Control Wheel Gallery.

-For information about relationship violence in LGBTQ relationships and additional resources, click here.
+For information about relationship violence in LGBTQA+ relationships and additional resources, click here.